Why Hire Us to Start Your Texas Corporation?

 What is a Texas Trade Name?

 A trade name is any name you use for your business other than the name registered with the state.
 Trade names are commonly known as DBAs, and in Texas they’re called assumed names.
 A trade name or DBA is not itself a business entity.
 It’s more like a moniker, or pseudonym for your business.
 Trade Names require filing a Texas Assumed Name Certificate.
-We can file this for your for $125—just add Trade Name Service inside your client account.
+We can file this for your for $125—just add Trade Name Service at checkout.

 Do I have to file a BOI report for my TX corporation?